A Generalized Stokes' Theorem on integral currents: Minkowski content and weakly regular currents

-We state here a series of more or less classical results and combine them to prove that codimension $1$ area minimizing minimal currents have a disposable exceptional set.
-Let us start with the interior regularity results.
-A general survey is contained in \cite{DeLellis2016Size}, and the proofs can be found in section 37 of \cite{SimonGMT} and in \cite{Simon1993rectifiability}.

-The main result of this section is: \begin{Theorem} Suppose $T$ is an area minimizing current of dimension $m\defeq n-1$ in $\Rn$ and $\partial T$ represents a closed oriented $C^{1,\alpha}$ submanifold of $\Rn$ for some $\alpha>0$ (with multiplicity one).
-Then the singularity set of $T$ has null $m-1$ dimensional $T$-Minkowski content and $T$ has the Howard-Cousin Property with exceptional set $\spt \partial T\cup \Sing(T)$. \end{Theorem}
+In this paragraph, we prove statement \ref{goodmini} of Theorem \ref{thm:goodcurrents}, which in light of the previous paragraph, can be rephrased as: \begin{Theorem} Suppose that $T$ is a mass minimizing current of dimension $n-1$ in $\Rn$ and that $\partial T$ represents a closed oriented $C^{1,\alpha}$ submanifold of $\Rn$ for some $\alpha>0$ with multiplicity one.
+Then $T$ is weakly regular. \end{Theorem}